 Migration from hypermarkets to convenience stores

-One of the largest French retailers studied the shopping missions in certain hypermarkets in Indonesia.
-During twelve months of study, their shopping missions’ groups varied significantly as shown in the following Figure.
+One of the largest French retailers studied the in-store shopping missions in certain hypermarkets in Indonesia.
+During twelve months of study, their shopping mission groups varied significantly as shown in the following Figure.

 This variation pointed to a rise in the consumers’ interest for shorter and focused experiences in-store.
 At a close glance, the shopping mission distribution throughout 2018 points out that daily shop and urgent item missions almost doubled progressively during the second half of the year.
 Applying the same time range in the foot traffic analysis per category, the result is that fresh and ready-to-eat categories stand out above the rest of the shopping missions regarding average dwell time.